 - Domain Access is a weird module.
 It leverages the node grants system, but rather than restricting access based on the active user it restricts access based on the domain that was requested.
-That allows parallel sites to have a single content pool and single administrative pool, since they're all one Drupal instance, but to filter content relevant to that site only.
+This allows parallel sites to have a single content pool and single administrative pool, since they're all one Drupal instance, but to filter content relevant to that site only.
 It is not really useful for restricting what users can view a node; it is more of a site structure tool that happens to leverage node grants.

 - Nodeaccess Nodereference and Nodeaccess Userreference

 - These curious modules grant view, update, and delete permissions using the node access system based on whether or not the node in question has a node reference that points to a node the user has access to.
 This allows for the creation of potentially complex and uneven hierarchies for node access, as a sort of poor-mans Organic Groups.

 - Content Access